Gay rainbow banners make debut at Boston St Paddy's parade

 Two groups, Boston Pride and OutVets, were among dozens of contingents taking part in the parade through the center of South Boston, once an insular Irish-American neighborhood near downtown that has undergone gentrification in recent years.

-“South Boston is more diverse then it’s ever been and our inclusion is a testament to change in the neighborhood,” said Sylvain Bruno, president of Boston Pride, as he waited to march.
+“South Boston is more diverse then it’s ever been and our inclusion is a testament to change in the neighborhood,” said Sylvain Bruni, president of Boston Pride, as he waited to march.

 Organizers had excluded gay groups for two decades, maintaining that homosexuality conflicted with Roman Catholic doctrine.
 But they came under intense pressure to change their position, which ran counter to the liberal attitudes that prevail in Massachusetts.
 The state was the first in the United States to legalize same-sex marriage in 2004.